Italy's island outpost

 Syracuse was once a vibrant centre of the Ancient World.
 Temples of Apollo and Athena once stood here, and today the streets of the old town, with its harbour, piazza, Cathedral and Archaeological Museum, echo with history.
 Explore under your own steam, and perhaps enjoy a typical Sicilian lunch, after a short orientation tour.

-Later we'll continue to our second hotel base, close to the attractive resort town of Cefalu.
+Returning to the mainland in the afternoon we'll continue to our second hotel base, close to the attractive town of Santa Flavia.

 Relax and enjoy your hotel's wide range of amenities, or join today's optional excursion to Segesta.
 Here, a remarkable Doric temple dates from the Fourth Century BC.
 Continue to Erice, a historic mountain town with narrow streets, hidden squares, a Norman gate and a historic castle.

 Bid farewell to Sicily, transferring back to Catania at the end of a delightful holiday to Sicily.

 Departures in 2018 follow a slightly different itinerary that includes a visit to Agrigento on Day Four, the optional excursion to Segesta on Day Five, the Aeolian Island Cruise on Day Six and the day in Palermo on Day Seven.
 The hotels used will be in Acireale and Cefalu, rather than Acireale and Santa Flavia.

 We sometimes need to combine transfers to and from your hotel.
 We always try to keep any wait to a minimum, but you may be asked to wait at the airport for up to an hour, while other incoming flights arrive, before the transfer to your hotel.
 Similarly, we may need to transfer you back to the airport up to three hours before your flight home departs.